wrjodjana/cs222-group43/README.md

 ## Installation
 Please follow the steps below to run the website.

-Run these commands in your terminal.
+Run these commands in your project directory on your terminal:

 `npm install`